 PRP applies to a wide variety of different preparations made from blood platelets.
 Platelets are small packets of growth factors and other natural healing molecules that aid the blood in clotting.
 We create PRP by placing the whole blood drawn from the patient into a centrifuge, spinning the blood and creating a serum by concentrating the platelets.

-What's the Difference Between PRP & Stem Cell Therapy?
+What's the Difference Between PRP & Stem Cells?

 PRP is an easy way to “jump start” the healing process.
 Healing depends on platelets which are rich in growth factors.
 This is like jump starting your car because your battery isn’t working well.
 Platelets are attracted to an area needing healing and start to release growth factors which ultimately attract stem cells.
-While PRP may help recruit a few stem cells, stem cell therapy is much more advanced.
-If PRP is like jump starting your car, stem cell therapy is completely replacing the battery and associated components.
-PRP is good for tendonitis, muscle strains, ligament sprains, and minor injuries.
-Stem cell therapy is great for advanced conditions such as degenerative arthritis, cartilage damage, and rotator cuff or labor tears, etc. For the more severe cases, combining the two is the ultimate 1-2 punch!
+While PRP may help recruit a few stem cells, using stem cells themselves are much more advanced.
+If PRP is like fertilizer for your yard, then stem cells are the actual grass seed.

 Are there contraindications to regenerative cellular treatment?